Donald Cousens Parkway: Construction

 and was completed by the end of the year; it and the four lane section north of it to Highway 7 opened on December 17, 2004.

 In 2005, construction began on the third phase of the bypass, connecting the southern segment at Highway 7 with the northern segment north of 16th Avenue.
 This four lane section opened on October 24, 2006.
-The two lane road between this new section and 16th Avenue was subsequently closed and removed.
+The two lane road tying into the original Markham By-pass was bypassed by this new section leading to 16th Avenue and subsequently closed and removed.
+The old Markham By-pass was retained until the mid-2010s, until it was severed and incorporated into parts of two new separate streets within Cornell as it developed.
 Phase 1 cost an estimated $19.3 million; phase 2 an estimated $5.5 million; phase 3 an estimated $10.8 million.